 The best alternative to boring or monotonous setups?
 Sweeping the scene for every speck of mess or changing the setting of your room?
 No.

 Note: We still advocate cleaning, but desperate times call for desperate actions.
-So have some fun with Microsoft Teams backgrounds!
+So have some fun with Microsoft Teams’ backgrounds!

-How to change your background on Microsoft Teams?
+How to Change Your Background on Microsoft Teams?

-If you’ve been searching for ‘how to change my background on Microsoft Teams’, well, look no further.
+If you’ve been feverishly searching for ‘how to change my background on Microsoft Teams’, well, look no further.
 Here’s how you can get your background crisp while having video meetings on Microsoft Teams.

-Step 1: Start up
+Step 1: Start Up Microsoft Teams

 The first step, obviously, is to fire up the Microsoft Teams application, using Mac or Windows application, depending on the device you own.
 Unfortunately, the background changing feature is not yet available on the web, so you will have to download the application.
 Once you have started the Microsoft Teams application, join your respective meeting.

-Step 2: Background selection
+Step 2: Background Selection

 Time to change the Microsoft Teams background!